 Stay in Studentski grad if you want to use all types of public transport; you are looking for a communicative place; you would like a large selection of restaurants and places to stay on a budget; you don’t mind place which is not a quiet and safest; you don’t mind a high car traffic; you don’t need a parking space.

-Best Hotels in Sofia Studentski grad:
+Best place to stay in Sofia Studentski grad:

-Best Luxury Hotel: Olives City Hotel offers access to a paid indoor pool and a free fitness centre, as well as an à la carte restaurant, Olives City Hotel is located in a quiet residential area in Sofia, just a 12-minute walk from Sofia Zoo.
+Luxury ($$$): Olives City Hotel offers access to a paid indoor pool and a free fitness centre, as well as an à la carte restaurant, Olives City Hotel is located in a quiet residential area in Sofia, just a 12-minute walk from Sofia Zoo.
 The city centre can be reached in a 10-minute drive.
 Sofia Airport is 7 km away.

 Located within walking distance from downtown Sofia, Oborishte is a small neighborhood and is almost part of the center.
 It is often considered one of the quietest and safest areas in Sofia, which makes it very popular as a place to stay.